 Are Freshly’s pre-made and delivered meals really all that different from the frozen microwave meals from back in the day, or have they figured out a way to elevate the experience?
 I had to find out.

-We bought four Freshly meals on our own dime, without being prompted by Freshly.
+We bought eight Freshly meals on our own dime, without being prompted by Freshly.
 This is a fair and honest review.

 In this deep dive Freshly review, we’ll cover…